The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Pittsburgh, PA

 English

-Kevin Kelly is a Neurologist in Pittsburgh, Pennsylvania.
+Kevin Kelly is a Neurologist practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Kelly is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-His top areas of expertise are Seizures, Generalized Tonic-Clonic Seizure, Memory Loss, and Epilepsy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Generalized Tonic-Clonic Seizure, Memory Loss, and Landau-Kleffner Syndrome.

 Experienced in Progressive Myoclonic Epilepsy